 My background is in engineering, hydrology, and energetics.
-Before pursuing a Ph.D. at UC Berkeley in January 2017, I received a masters and bachelor degrees in Environmental Engineering from Polytechnic University of Milan, Italy.
+Before pursuing a Ph.D., I received a masters and bachelor degrees in Environmental Engineering from Polytechnic University of Milan, Italy.
 During my masters program, I also had the opportunity to study abroad in two world-class universities – KTH Royal Institute of Technology and the University of Virginia.
 Since 2017, I am a fellow of the prestigious Ermenegildo Zegna Founder's Scholarship.
 In year 2019 I have been awarded with the prestigious AGU Horton Hydrology Research Grant.
 In 2020, I have been listed among the most influential young leaders in science by Forbes 30 Under 30 Europe.